 Anyone shopping for a new mattress will quickly notice that there are more options to choose from than ever before.
 Memory foam mattresses are one type that has grown increasingly popular.
-This is, in part, thanks to their ability to contour to your body and provide pressure relief.
+This is, in part, thanks to their ability to contour to your body and provide great pressure relief.

-- Tempur-Pedic’s Gel Memory Foam mattress
+Does Gel Memory Foam Work?

-While there are no science-backed studies that show whether or not the gel does indeed keep you cool, the idea behind using gel to cool a dense foam mattress is quasi-scientific: gel is a semi-liquid, and liquid can be an effective way to cool a surface.
+While there are no science-backed studies that show whether or not the gel does indeed keep you cool, the idea behind using gel to cool a dense foam mattress is quasi-scientific: Gel is a semi-liquid, and liquid can be an effective way to cool a surface.
 When it’s included in memory foam it can help to draw heat away from the body.

 This may be why some consumers report that gel mattresses felt cooler as they were falling asleep, but that the effect wore off by morning.
 A Consumer Mattress Reports 2013 study found no difference in breathability between mattresses that incorporated gel and the ones that did not.

 While the presence of gel alone isn’t enough to keep a mattress cool, certain applications of the technology can make for a more comfortable sleeping experience.

 One feature to pay attention to is how and where the gel is inserted into the mattress.
 The most effective gel cooled mattresses are ones that feature a gel layer on top of the memory foam, laid down like a buffer between you and the foam.

 The Bear mattress is one example of this type of gel memory foam mattress: it has a gel foam made with graphite forming the top layer of the mattress, which they say is “superconductive,” helping increase airflow and creating heat loss seven times faster than regular memory foam.

 According to Bear, this method works essentially by separating your body from the heat-trapping foam, slowing the rate at which the mattress temperature rises overnight.
 See our Bear mattress review to learn exactly how this works.